Lost Wax Casting

 Then, on the day of casting, moulds are aligned in an upright position with an aperture for the metal exposed at the top.
 Copper is heated in a furnace at over 1800 degrees and then carefully poured into the top of each mould.
 Once the metal has set the moulds are put into cold water and the clay removed.

 The statue emerges in its rough form, and then a great deal of work goes into the finishing.
 In the pictures below you can see the artist holding the copper statue between his feet while he works on it with a fine chisel and hammer.
 He accentuates the fine detailing of the hair, mouth, lips, expression and clothing.
 The item is then put in a mild acid bath so that the surface is clean and ready for the gold application.

 An amalgam of gold and mercury is painted onto the surface of the statue.
 The statue is then heated with a blow torch until the mercury has vaporized, leaving just the fine layer of gold.
 The surface is then burnished and polished.
-(The photo below are used courtesy of the Huntington Archive, Ohio State University)

 The face painting is a separate process, usually done by a different artist.
 Gold powder is applied to the face and then the features carefully painted on top.
 This surface remains fragile and great care must be taken by anyone owning one of these wonderful statues, not to use anything even slightly abrasive on the face.

 These lost wax statues are often to be found in Tibetan Buddhist temples, sometimes in very large numbers.
 Often blessed items are sealed inside the body of the figures.